yiisoft/yii2/docs/guide/db-active-record.md

 $comments = Comment::find()->active()->all();
 $inactiveComments = Comment::find()->active(false)->all();
 ```

+> Tip: In big projects, it is recommended that you use customized query classes to hold most query-related code
+  so that the Active Record classes can be kept clean.

 You can also use the new query building methods when defining relations about `Comment` or performing relational query: